 Once you have a PDF, you'll need to make it available online in order to share it via hyperlink.
 You can do this by:

-Adding the PDF as media to your own website/content platform, such as Contentful or Wordpress.
+Adding the PDF as media to your own website or to a content platform such as Contentful or Wordpress.

 You can also generate a link directly from your PDF software, such as Adobe Acrobat.
 (Do so in Adobe by clicking the hyperlink icon and copying the link, as shown below.
 Be sure to turn off the ability to comment.)